socool728/WebRTC-Video-Chat/CODE_OF_CONDUCT.md

 It also establishes a mechanism for reporting issues and resolving conflicts.

-All questions and reports of abusive, harassing, or otherwise unacceptable behavior in a MiroTalk open-source project may be reported by contacting the MiroTalk Open Source Conduct Committee at ossconduct.mirotalk@gmail.com.
+All questions and reports of abusive, harassing, or otherwise unacceptable behavior in a Talking App open-source project may be reported by contacting the Talking App

 ## Our Pledge